jbcodeforce/eda-studies/docs/techno/kafka/index.md

 # Apache Kafka need to know

 !!!
 Info "Update"
-    Created 07/01/2023 - Updated 07/10/2023
+    Created 07/01/2023 - Updated 07/01/2024

-This content is a summary of the things we need to know around Apache Kafka, one of the main event backbone to support EDA.
-It does not replace [the excellent introduction](https://kafka.apache.org/intro) every developer using Kafka should read.
+This content is a summary of the Apache Kafka open-source project, one of the most important event backbone to support EDA.
+This content does not replace [the excellent introduction](https://kafka.apache.org/intro) every developer using Kafka should read, but provides support for analysis, design and implementation discussions.

 ## Introduction

-[Kafka](https://kafka.apache.org) is a distributed real time event streaming platform with the following key capabilities:
+[Kafka](https://kafka.apache.org) is a distributed real-time event streaming platform with the following key capabilities:

 * Publish and subscribe streams of records.
-Data are stored on disk so consuming applications can pull the information when they need, and keep track of what they have seen so far.
+Data are stored on disks with replication protocol.
+Consumer applications can pull the information when they need, and keep track of what they have seen so far.
 * It can handle hundreds of read and write operations per second from many producers and consumers.
-* Atomic broadcast, send a record once, every subscriber gets it once.
+* Supports Atomic broadcast, sends a record once, and every subscriber gets it once.
 * Replicate stream of data within the distributed cluster for fault-tolerance.
-Persist data for a given time period before delete.
+Persist data during a given time period before deleting records.
-* Elastic horizontal scaling and transparently with no downtime.
+* Elastic horizontal scaling and transparently for the client applications with no downtime.
 * Until version 3, it is built on top of the ZooKeeper synchronization service to keep topic, partitions and metadata highly available.
-After version 3 it uses it own protocol.
+After version 3 it uses the Kraft  protocol, which integrates metadata management into Kafka itself.

 Here is the standard architecture view:

 ![](./diagrams/kafka-hl-view.drawio.png){ width=900 }

 * **Kafka** runs as a cluster of **broker** servers that can, in theory, span multiple availability zones.
-Each brokers manages data replication, topic/partition management, offset management.
+Each broker manages data replication, topic/partition management, and offset management.
 To cover multiple availability zones within the same cluster, the network latency needs to be very low, at the 15ms or less, as there is a lot of communication between kafka brokers and between kafka brokers and zookeeper servers.
+With Kraft the latency still needs to be very low.
 * The **Kafka** cluster stores streams of records in **topics**.
 Topic is referenced by producer application to send data to, and subscribed by consumers to get data from.
 Data in topic is persisted to file systems for a retention time period (Defined at the topic level).
-The file system can be network based (SAN).
+The file system can be a network based (SAN).

 In the figure above, the **Kafka** brokers are allocated on three servers, with data within the topic are replicated two times.
 In production, it is recommended to use at least five nodes to authorize planned failure and un-planned failure, and when doing replicas, use a replica factor at least equals to three.

 ## Zookeeper

-Zookeeper is used to persist the component and platform states and it runs in cluster to ensure high availability.
+Zookeeper is used to persist the component and the platform states.
+It runs in cluster of at least three nodes to ensure high availability.
 One zookeeper server is the leader and other are used in backup.

 * Kafka does not keep state regarding consumers and producers.
-* Depends on kafka version, offsets are maintained in Zookeeper or in **Kafka**: newer versions use an internal Kafka topic called `__consumer_offsets`.
+* Depending of the kafka version, offsets are maintained in Zookeeper or in **Kafka**: newer versions use an internal Kafka topic called `__consumer_offsets`.
 In any case, consumers can read next messages (or from a specific offset) correctly even during broker server outrages.
-* Access Controls are saved in Zookeeper
+* Access Controls are saved in Zookeeper.

 As of Kafka 2.8+ Zookeeper is becoming optional.